indratiola/angular-1-material-example/README.md

 # Angular Material Demo App

-> This SPA is intended to use in [cordova](http://ngcordova.com/) platform but you can try it in your browser as well
+> This SPA is intended to use in mobile platform like [cordova](http://ngcordova.com/) platform but you can try it in your browser as well

 ### Prerequisites
 * node js ^6.9.1